On the Quadratic Phase Quaternion Domain Fourier Transform and on the Clifford algebra of $R^{3,1}$: Fixed Point actions in (3+1)D

 \subsection{Rotations in (2+1)D}

 We applied the same method of calculing action of B type loops in (2+1)D.

-Table 2.
+Table 3.
 Directions of the wave front of loops $L3', L4'$ and $L7'$ ($z$ in \cite{DGHHN95} is replaced by $t$) the (2+1)D space.
 In the $e_1,e_2,e_4$ bases (the first line) and in the $e_ie_j$ bases (the second line).
 0.5 cm In these cases, 4 eigenvalues are almost degenerate and the SVD is unnecessary.
 The link ortogonal to $e_1\wedge e_2$ is chosen to be $e_1e_2$.
-The $j$ dependence of eigenvalues and action are shown in Fig.21, 23 and Fig 24.

 When $e_1e_4$ is changed to $e_3e_4$ in $L3'$, the eigenvalues become similar to those of $L21$.
 After shifting the time axis, the sum of large eigenvalue and the small eigenvalue at a fixed $j$ becomes 0.
 Hence action becomes 0.